poorvipatil21/poorvipatil21/README.md

 # 💫 About Me:
-🔭 A passionate AI/ML developer<br>👯 I’m looking to collaborate on some cool AI/ML projects..<br>
+🔭 A passionate AI/ML quant developer<br>👯 I’m looking to collaborate on some cool AI/ML quant projects..<br>

 ## 🌐 Socials: